Last Updated on

-About 20 miles from Lake Winnipesaukee, you’ll find this fascinating vestige of a not-quite dead yet religious way of life.
+About 20 miles from Lake Winnipesaukee, Canterbury Shaker Village in Canterbury, New Hampshire offers a peek into a fascinating vestige of a not-quite dead yet religious way of life.
 These 17 buildings are all that is left of the vibrant community that once thrived here.

 Founded by James and Jane Wardly in England in 1747, the celibate Shakers nearly died out when they did.
 But, in the 1770’s, after “Mother Ann” Lee lost four babies in childbirth, she believed that God was sending a clear message to abstain from sex with her husband.
 Lee had a vision that God was preparing a place for her in the New World, and, heeding the call, took her own eight followers to Albany NY – establishing the American Shakers.